Legal anthropology: Legal Pluralism

 Legal scholars noted that many social structures had their own rules and processes that were similar to law, which were referred to as legal orders.
-The viewpoint that law should be studied together with these legal orders or cannot be seens and fundamentally distinct or separate from them has been referred to as legal pluralism.
+The viewpoint that law should be studied together with these legal orders or cannot be seen as fundamentally distinct or separate from them has been referred to as legal pluralism.
 Some scholars have argued that law is distinct from other law like processes, for example because of its relationship with the state.

 Processual paradigm: order and conflict

 Order and regulatory behaviour are required if social life is to be maintained.
 The scale and shade of this behaviour depends on the values and beliefs held by a society deriving from implicit understandings of the norm developed through socialization.
 There are socially constructed norms with varying degrees of explicitness and levels of order.
 Conflict may not be interpreted as an extreme pathological event but as a regulatory acting force.

 This processual understanding of conflict and dispute became apparent and subsequently heavily theorized upon by the anthropological discipline within the latter half of the nineteenth century as a gateway to the law and order of a society.
 Disputes have come to be recognised as necessary and constructive over pathological whilst the stated rules of law only explain some aspects of control and compliance.
 The context and interactions of a dispute are more informative about a culture than the rules.